zycfd/sea_flu/README.md

 SA: Adaptations must be shared under the same terms.

-Disruption of seasonal influenza circulation and evolution during two pandemic events in Southeastern Asia: contrasting the role of human movement and pathogen competition © 2024 by Zhiyuan Chen is licensed under CC BY-NC-SA 4.0
+Disruption of seasonal influenza circulation and evolution during the 2009 H1N1 and COVID-19 pandemics in Southeastern Asia © 2024 by Zhiyuan Chen is licensed under CC BY-NC-SA 4.0

 Copyright (c) 2024 Zhiyuan Chen, Fudan University